ARPOISE/ARpoise/unity/AndroidApp/README.md

 # ARpoise -Mobile- Client App

 ## Overview
-The Android and iOS applications do not differ in script code or assets.
-Therefore only one version is kept here on GitHub.

 The ARpoise Client App has been submitted to the Google Play Store and the Apple App Store.
 You do not need to build it yourself.